alimurtzaa/TaranaWeb/README.md

 * Search Profiles: Users can search for other profiles and discover new people to connect with.
 * Interact with the Community: Explore the latest tars and connect with people by commenting on their thoughts.
 * One-to-One Chat: Users can have private, one-on-one conversations with other users, ensuring seamless and secure communication.
+* Google OAuth Integration: Users can sign up and log in seamlessly using their Google accounts.

 ## Authors